elastic2ls-com/terraform-aws-internal-nlb-ip-update/README.md

 Does an update of the nlb target group with the private ip adresses of the ALB.

 ## Sample Usage
-This module requires 4 arguments.
+This module requires 5 arguments.
 * `stage` the stage name will be used in different places.
 * `alb_description_name` the description of the internal NLB which private ip address you want to gather.
 * `zone_id` the id of the route53 zone which need to be updated.
 * `nlb_tg_arn` the arn of the target loadbalancer, which needs to be updated.
+* `intra_dns_name` the name of the internal domain

 ```